+- Hooks for modifying QuerySets

 - menus\modify\base\page\queryset

 - menus\modify\base\menuitem\queryset

 - Hooks for modifying menu items

-- menus modify raw menu items
+- menus\modify\raw\menu\items

 - menus\modify\primed\menu\items

 - Argument reference

 Hooks for modifying QuerySets

 When a menu instance is gathering the data it needs to render itself, it typically uses one or more QuerySets to fetch Page and MenuItem data from the database.
 These hooks allow you to modify those QuerySets before they are evaluated, allowing you to efficiently control menu contents.